DigiChanges/nexp-cli/README.md

 # Nexp-cli [![NPM version][npm-image]][npm-url]

-> This CLI is made to be able to quickly create the NExp boilerplate with all the content you want it to have.
+> This CLI is made to be able to quickly create the NExp(https://github.com/DigiChanges/node-experience) boilerplate with all the content you want it to have.
 >
 > It allows you to choose between Mongoose, TypeORM and MikroORM when it comes to database persistence.
-In addition you can also choose between Koa and Express for the HTTP library.
+In addition, you can also choose between Koa and Express for the HTTP library.
 >
 > This tool allows you to use NExp without the need to modify the code.